Umami Pot

 Health benefits of bitter melon

-Bitter melon is a highly nutritious vegetable that you should consider incorporating into your diet.
-It is rich in vitamin C, potassium, and folate, which provide various health benefits, such as aiding in fatigue recovery, maintaining healthy skin and mucous membranes, lowering high blood pressure, and preventing anemia.
+Bitter melon, the main ingredient in this dish, is a highly nutritious vegetable that you should consider incorporating into your diet.
+It is rich in vitamin C, potassium, and folate, which provide various health benefits, such as reducing fatigue, maintaining healthy skin and mucous membranes, lowering high blood pressure, and preventing anemia.

-Moreover, when stir-fried with protein-rich foods, it can facilitate the absorption of potassium and is also known to support liver function.
-Therefore, goya champuru, which includes protein-rich ingredients such as pork, tofu, and eggs, is said to help you gain all the nutritional benefits of bitter melon.
+Moreover, when stir-fried with protein-rich foods, it can enhance the absorption of potassium and is also known to support liver function.
+For this reason, goya champuru, which includes protein-rich ingredients such as pork, tofu, and eggs, is believed to help you reap all the nutritional benefits of bitter melon.

 bitter melon